Anti-Drug Abuse Act of 1986: History

 President Ronald Reagan signs the Anti Drug Abuse Act of 1986 in the East Room.
 Charlie Rangel (far left) and Nancy Reagan look on.

-The appearance of crack cocaine along with the cocaine-related deaths of Len Bias and Don Rogers on June 19 and June 27, 1986, respectively, prompted then-Speaker of the House of Representatives Tip O'Neill to mobilize the House Democratic leadership to draft an omnibus anti-drug bill, which became the Anti-Drug Abuse Act of 1986.
+The emergence of crack cocaine, along with the cocaine-related deaths of Len Bias and Don Rogers on June 19 and June 27, 1986, respectively, prompted then-Speaker of the House of Representatives Tip O'Neill to mobilize the House Democratic leadership to draft an omnibus anti-drug bill.
+This became the Anti-Drug Abuse Act of 1986.

 Congressional attention and extensive media coverage contributed to a moral panic surrounding cocaine use — which had earlier been regarded as relatively benign — and built momentum for the legislation.
-In September and October 1986, the House with a Democratic majority, and the Senate with a Republican majority, each advanced proposals for stricter anti-drug legislation ahead of the midterm elections.
+In September and October 1986, the House, with a Democratic majority, and the Senate, with a Republican majority, each advanced proposals for stricter anti-drug legislation ahead of the midterm elections.
 The bill was signed into law by Reagan on October 27.